Insurers Cut Costs with Multi-Language Online Service & Support

 Insurance companies greatly benefit from translating their customer support websites to serve a diverse customer base.

 The U.S. Spanish-speaking population is a great example: Currently, more than 41 million native Spanish-speakers live in the U.S., representing about 13% of the population.
-If you work within an insurance company, this percentage of consumers is probably even higher in your call center, if you’re not offering them the ability to serve themselves online.
+If you work within an insurance company, this percentage of consumers is probably even higher in your call centre, if you're not offering them the ability to serve themselves online.

 Industry veterans know self-service solutions such as FAQs, knowledge bases, how-to articles and troubleshooting guides are especially effective customer-service tools.
 And they’re especially critical for brand-new customers.